Belgrade: Transportation

 Belgrade has an extensive public transport system consisting of buses (118 urban lines and more than 300 suburban lines), trams (12 lines), trolleybuses (8 lines) and S-Train BG Voz (6 lines).
 Buses, trolleybuses and trams are run by GSP Beograd and SP Lasta in cooperation with private companies on some bus routes.
 The S-train network, BG Voz, run by city government in cooperation with Serbian Railways, is a part of the integrated transport system, and has three lines (Batajnica-Ovča and Ovča-Resnik and Belgrade centre-Mladenovac), with more announced.
-The BusPlus ticketing system based on contactless smart cards began operating in February 2012.
+As of 27 February 2024 tickets may be purchased either via SMS or in physical paper form via the Beograd plus system.
 Daily connections link the capital to other towns in Serbia and many other European destinations through the city's central bus station.
+Since January 2025 all public transport in Belgrade is free.

 Beovoz was the suburban/commuter railway network that provided mass-transit services in the city, similar to Paris's RER and Toronto's GO Transit.
 The main usage of system was to connect the suburbs with the city centre.
 Beovoz was operated by Serbian Railways.
 However, this system was abolished back in 2013, mostly due to introduction of more efficient BG Voz.
 Belgrade is one of the last big European capitals and cities with over a million people to have no metro or subway or other rapid transit system.
-As of November 2021, Belgrade Metro is currently under construction, which will have 2 lines.
+As of 2025, the Belgrade Metro is currently under construction, which will have 2 lines.
 The first line is expected to be operational by August 2028.

-The new Belgrade Centre railway station is the hub for almost all the national and international trains.

-The high-speed rail that connects Belgrade with Novi Sad started its service at 19 March 2022.
-The extension towards Subotica and Budapest is under construction, and there are plans for southwards extension towards Niš and North Macedonia.
+The new Belgrade Centre railway station is the hub for almost all national and international trains.
+The high-speed rail that connects Belgrade with Novi Sad started its service on 19 March 2022.
+The extension towards Subotica and Budapest is under construction, and there are plans for a southwards extension towards Niš and North Macedonia.